-Today I’m very lucky to be interviewing Danny Kemp whose latest novel, The Secret, was published earlier this month.
+Today I’m very lucky to be interviewing Daniel Kemp whose latest novel, The Secret, was published earlier this month.

-Hi, Danny, thank you for agreeing to this interview, tell us a little about yourself and your background?
+Hi, Daniel, thank you for agreeing to this interview, tell us a little about yourself and your background?

 What were you like at school?